-Jason T. Siegel, Ph.D. is a social-health psychologist who is trying to save the world through science.
-His research typically involves the application of social psychological theories to the health domain.
-Due to an undisclosed incident, Dr. Siegel tends to focus on topics that begin with the letter “D”: Depression, Disruption, Donation, and Drugs.
-He is the proud recipient of a 2011 Research Jedi Award.
+Jason T. Siegel, Ph.D.
+(Associate Professor) is a social-health psychologist who is trying to save the world through science.
+He was recently awarded the 2014 Early Career Research Award by the Western Psychological Association.
+Dr. Siegel is also the proud recipient of a 2011 Research Jedi Award.

-2013 - 2014: Select Publications & Presentations
+2013 - Present: Select Publications & Presentations

 *indicates author was a student at the time the research was conducted

 Lienemann, B. A.* & Siegel, J. T. (in press).
 Reactance to Depression Public Service Announcements among People with Depression: The boomerang cometh.
 Health Communication.

 Siegel, J. T., Tan, C. A.*, Navarro, M. N.*, Alvaro E. A., Crano, W. D. (2015).
 The power of the proposition: Frequency of marijuana offers, parental monitoring, and adolescent marijuana use.
 Drug Use and Dependence, 148, 34-39.

 Rosenberg, B. D.*, Lewandowski, J. A.*, & Siegel, J. T. (2015).
 Goal disruption theory, military personnel, and the creation of merged profiles: A mixed method investigation.
 Journal of Mixed Methods Research. doI: 10.1177/1558689813508006